 The Council has adopted a mechanism to stabilise the contribution rates.
-This was agreed following the actuary, Hymans Robertson, completing a stochastic modelling of the long term funding position.
+This was agreed following the actuary, Hymans Robertson, completing a stochastic modelling of the long-term funding position.
 Eligibility for stabilisation is dependent on reasonable consistency in an employer's membership profile.
-The primary contribution rate used during the financial year ending 31 March 2016 was 23.5%.
-For the year ending 31 March 2017 LBBD's contribution rate will be 24.5%.
+The primary contribution rate used during the financial year ending 31 March 2017 was 24.5%.
+In 2016/17 the Fund underwent a triennial valuation and as a result the year ending 31 March 2017 LBBD contribution rate will be 23.5%.